redstrate/redstrate.com/content/blog/deepvulkan2/index.md

 Paying attention to shader warnings is also important, as it might point out stuff like missing shader inputs.

 How you enable logs depends on how you compile your shaders.
-If you use GLSlang, simply get the log out:
+If you use GLSlang, simply get the log-out:

 ```cpp
 ```